Help your neighbors decide the future of a city-owned lot at Howard and Ashland

 Join the 49th ward alderwoman, fellow community members, and a team of development professionals to create specific, realistic, community-based plans for the site near the Howard CTA Station.
 There will be different ways to participate (and several opportunities to engage from the comfort of your home).
 Virtual meetings will be recorded and available online.

-Who: The Metropolitan Planning Council, in partnership with 49th Ward Alderwoman Maria Hadden, Hello Howard Community Garden/Peterson Garden Project, A Just Harvest, Gale Community Academy LSC, Good News Partners, Housing Opportunities for Women, Howard Area Community Center, James Schneider Apartments, Rogers Park Business Alliance, the Rogers Park Builders Group and ONE Northside.
+Who: The Metropolitan Planning Council, in partnership with 49th Ward Alderwoman Maria Hadden, A Just Harvest, Family Matters, Gale Community Academy LSC, Good News Partners, Housing Opportunities for Women, Howard Area Community Center, James Schneider Apartments, Peterson Garden Project, Rogers Park Business Alliance, the Rogers Park Builders Group and ONE Northside.

 What: A series of virtual and in-person community meetings to plan the future of greenspace at Howard and Ashland, near the Howard CTA station.